digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Canton does not perform a database migration automatically.
 Migrations
 need to be forced.
-If you start a node with that requires a database migration, you will
+If you start a node that requires a database migration, you will
 observe the following Flyway error:

 .. snippet:: migrating_participant